laminas/laminas-serializer/doc/book/intro.md

 # Introduction

-zend-serialzier provides an adapter-based interface for serializing and deserializing PHP types to and from different representations.
+laminas-serialzier provides an adapter-based interface for serializing and deserializing PHP types to and from different representations.

 For more information what a serializer is read the wikipedia page of